|About This Issue|

 Credit Designation: EB Medicine designates this enduring material for a maximum of 4 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Specialty CME: Included as part of the 4 credits, this CME activity is eligible for 4 Infectious Disease credits, subject to your state and institutional approval.
+Specialty CME: Included as part of the 4 credits, this CME activity is eligible for 4 Infectious Disease CME and 1.5 Pharmacology CME credits, subject to your state and institutional approval.

 ACEP Accreditation: Pediatric Emergency Medicine Practice is also approved by the American College of Emergency Physicians for 48 hours of ACEP Category I credit per annual subscription.